 In July 2008, the James Beard Foundation (JBF) issued its first white paper, “The State of American Cuisine,” which asks whether an American cuisine exists and if so, how it can be defined.
 It was co-authored by Mitchell Davis and Anne E. McBride.
 The JBF surveyed the general public, JBF members, chefs, journalists, and academics to find out what they thought.
 Over 90 percent of those surveyed believe there is an American cuisine, but there was little agreement on how it is defined.

-10 pieces I wrote for Delish.com, Hearst and MSN’s food website.
+10 pieces I wrote for the launch of Delish.com, Hearst and MSN’s food website.